 - The Platinum Card® from American Express – Earn 60,000 Membership Rewards® points after you use your new Card to make $5,000 in purchases in your first 3 months.
 (Terms Apply)

 - The Business Platinum® Card from American Express – Welcome Offer: Earn up to 100,000 Membership Rewards® points.
 Earn 50,000 Membership Rewards® points after you spend $10,000 and an extra 50,000 points after you spend an additional $15,000 all on qualifying purchases within your first 3 months of Card Membership.
 (Terms Apply)

-- American Express® Business Gold Card – Earn up to $500 back in the form of statement credits by purchasing qualifying services with FedEx using your American Express® Business Gold Card within the first 3 months of Card membership.
-Limited time Offer ends 11/06/2019.* (Terms Apply)
+- American Express® Business Gold Card – Earn 35,000 Membership Rewards® points after you spend $5,000 on eligible purchases with the Business Gold Card within the first 3 months of Card Membership.
+(Terms Apply)

 Aeroplan also runs regular bonuses on points transferred from both programs.
 For example, this bonus offers a 30% bonus on points transferred from hotel programs, which proves particularly lucrative in the case of Marriott.